Snow Riot: Biography of Beverly Snow

 During this time Snow married a young free woman named Julia.
 Snow was manumitted in November 1829.
 He and Julia left Virginia, which had harsh restrictions on free blacks, and moved into the District of Columbia, Washington City.
 Snow was different than most free blacks, as he was educated, wealthy, successful, and "perhaps even a bit snobbish".
 He was one of a number of black entrepreneurs who owned businesses in the downtown area.
 His success was evidence of the strength of Washington's free black population.

-In Washington, D.C., Snow opened a popular restaurant, the Epicurean Eating House, located on the corner of 6th Street and Pennsylvania Avenue SE."601 Pennsylvania Avenue" Snow's restaurant placed emphasis on sophisticated and healthy food cleverly advertised, with the practical message of "Health Bought Cheap."
+In Washington, D.C., Snow opened a popular restaurant, the Epicurean Eating House, located on the corner of 6th Street and Pennsylvania Avenue SE.
+Snow's restaurant placed emphasis on sophisticated and healthy food cleverly advertised, with the practical message of "Health Bought Cheap."
 In 1832 he was going to be fined by the city for selling "spiritous liquors" without a license but paid his license fee in time and the city council moved to reverse the fine.

 In August 1835, large mobs of white mechanics and laborers rampaged through the District, seeking to destroy property and terrorize free blacks.
 The mob, composed of mechanics on strike from the Washington Navy Yard, had heard a rumor that Snow had insulted their wives.
 Furthermore, the mob resented Snow's business success.
 Large numbers of these rioters entered his restaurant looking for him and proceeded to "bust up the entire facility".
 While doing so they drank all the whiskey and champagne.
 The mob later yelled "Now for Snow's house!"
 Breaking in, they looked for abolitionist literature; finding none, they destroyed the furniture.
 Unable to find Beverly Snow, the mob attacked black schools and churches.
 The riot became known as the "Snow Riot" or "Snow Storm."